Vietnam.vn - Nền tảng quảng bá Việt Nam

 The stilt house, the Exhibition House, is not simply an architectural work but also seems to breathe into it a spirit, a value of journalism, a space of press culture, a vibrant corner of resistance life, just like the investor's passion for a miniature "museum" of journalism in the Viet Bac resistance zone.

-We all seemed unable to take our eyes off the sight of a magnificent relief with 48 portraits of the Board of Directors, lecturers and students of the School, sketched by artist Ngo Xuan Khoi and directly built by sculptor Pham Sinh and his students, right on the campus.
-Then there was a hall located in the heart of the hill with the practical function of serving conferences, seminars and other activities, with a capacity of over 150 people; a 200 m2 "mini square" that can serve events, art performances...
+We all seemed unable to take our eyes off the magnificent relief with 48 portraits of the Board of Directors, lecturers and students of the School, sketched by artist Ngo Xuan Khoi and directly built by sculptor Pham Sinh and his students, right on the campus of the project.
+Then there was a hall located in the heart of the hill with the practical function of serving conferences, seminars and other activities, with a capacity of over 150 people; a "mini square" of 200 m2 that can serve events, performances...

-Many press leaders and journalists, upon seeing this, were amazed and came up with the idea that in the next few months, they would bring their agencies, journalists, and members here for meetings, to award cards, to organize conferences, seminars on journalism, events, and to review the history of Vietnam's revolutionary journalism.
-Thus, to understand the success of a project is to immediately touch the emotions of the viewer, in the true sense of being beautiful, having cultural value, and time value.
+Many press leaders and journalists, upon seeing it, were amazed and came up with the idea that in the next few months they would bring their agencies, journalists, and members here for meetings, to award cards, to organize conferences and seminars on press, events, and to review the history of Vietnam's revolutionary press.
+So to understand the success of a project is to immediately touch the emotions of the viewers, in the true sense of being beautiful, having cultural value and time value.

 Relatives of lecturers and students gathered here, moved by the relief at the Relic.
 Photo: Son Hai

 Mr. Nguyen Huy Thang - son of writer Nguyen Huy Tuong, emotionally shared: 75 years ago, his father, writer Nguyen Huy Tuong, participated in teaching here, as he briefly wrote in his diary on April 24, 1949: "Teaching drama in the journalism class."
-In the guestbook a day later, he confided: "I got to know the journalism class "Huynh Thuc Khang" through a memorial service for the veteran scholar and Mr. Hoang Huu Nam, and was very happy to contribute a small part to the training of young journalists."...
-No wonder I was moved when, decades later, I was invited to witness the event of recognizing history and honoring the ancestors who once built the first team of journalists in the fire of the resistance war.
-It is understandable that an event like this has the participation of many levels of authority, including the highest levels of both central and provincial, district...
+And in the guestbook a day later, he confided: "I got to know the "Huynh Thuc Khang" journalism class through a memorial service for the veteran patriot and Mr. Hoang Huu Nam, and was very happy to contribute a small part in training young journalists."...
+No wonder I was moved when, decades later, I was invited to witness the event of recognizing history and honoring the ancestors who once built the first team of journalists in the flames of the resistance war.
+It is understandable that an event like this has the participation of many authorities, including the highest levels of both central and provincial, district...
 What I appreciate and respect is that the organizing committee did not forget to invite relatives of the teaching staff, press staff who have contributed to the school.
-That is why some people from the South also flew out to attend, some families came with both father and son, or siblings, husband and wife.
+That is why some people from the South also flew out to attend, some families came with both father and son, or brothers, husband and wife.

 Ha Van